 Al-Qaisi was allegedly killed by the strike as he drove near a health centre in the area, according to reporting by Al-Masdar Online and Mwatana for Human Rights.
 Local sources told news outlets, including Hunaa Al-Bayda, Al-Masdar Online, and Yemen Shabab, that Al-Qaisi had no affiliation with any militant or extremist groups.
 No known sources indicated that he was a belligerent.

 Several local-language sources, such as Yemen Monitor, described Al-Qaisi as a construction worker.
 Mwatana reported that he was employed in Saudi Arabia as a wall painter, and had returned to Bayda to visit his family.
 Reports gave differing accounts of Al-Qaisi’s age at the time of the strike.
-According to Mwatana, he was 55, though several local-language news and social-media sources indicated that he was 65.
-A few, including analyst Nadwa Dawsari (@NDawsari), stated that he was 67.
+Several local-language news and social-media sources indicated that he was 65.
+Both Mwatana and analyst Nadwa Dawsari (@NDawsari), stated that he was 67.